Every abstract is visible to everyone, in order to encourage discussion.

 Kafka now offers KSQL, a declarative, SQL-like stream processing language that lets you define powerful stream-processing applications easily.
 What once took some moderately sophisticated Java code can now be done at the command line with a familiar and eminently approachable syntax.
 Come to this workshop for a detailed overview of KSQL with live coding on live streaming data.

-Workshop - Suggested by Felienne ., about 1 month ago.
+Workshop - Suggested by Felienne ., 4 months ago.

-Workshop - Suggested by Bridget Kromhout, about 1 month ago.
+Workshop - Suggested by Bridget Kromhout, 4 months ago.

 It is a truth universally acknowledged that a techie in possession of any production code whatsoever must be in want of a container orchestration platform.
 What’s up for debate, according to noted thought leader Jane Austen, is how many pizzas the team is going to eat.